Three-Little-Birds/openvsp-mcp/README.md

 Model Context Protocol tooling for automating [OpenVSP](https://openvsp.org/) geometry edits and [VSPAero](https://openvsp.org/vspaero) runs.
 It bundles the scripting glue—`.vspscript` generation, CLI execution, response parsing—so agents can drive geometry changes and aerodynamics batches without hand-maintaining shell wrappers.

+## Why you might want this

+- **Batch geometry tweaks** – adjust span, sweep, twist, etc. from an automated workflow and inspect the generated `.vspscript` for peer review.
+- **Chain into VSPAero** – the same request can trigger a [VSPAero](https://openvsp.org/vspaero) run and return the `.adb` output so optimisation loops can proceed.
+- **Leave an audit trail** – responses include script locations and case names, making it easy to archive or replay studies.

 ## Features

 - Declarative request/response models for geometry edits and optional VSPAero sweeps.